liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

         return mDrawerListView;
     }

-This creates an `ArrayAdapter` of `GuestbookModel` objects using the `_guestbook` variable you created in `MainActivity`.
-The new `ArrayAdapter` is then set as the adapter for the `ListView` in the drawer.
+This uses the `_guestbook` variable you added in `MainActivity` to create an `ArrayAdapter` of `GuestbookModel` objects.
+This adapter is then set to the `ListView` in the drawer.
 The rest of `onCreateView` remains unchanged.

 Now you need to add the `reloadGuestbooks` method that is called in the `onSuccess` method of the `GetGuestbooksCallback` class.
 Add it in `MainActivity` as shown here:

     public void reloadGuestbooks(List<GuestbookModel> guestbooks) {
         _guestbooks.clear();